-In the first scenario (pathway A), we explained how a high level of moral ambiguity (i.e. the behaviour pointed out cannot be clearly labelled as morally wrong by audiences) and a low level of attributional ambiguity (i.e. a culprit is clearly identifiable by audiences) is likely to trigger efforts by the accused organization to create discourses that deny wrongdoing by challenging the claim that an action was wrongful (proposition 2).
-In the second scenario (pathway B), we argued that if audiences are unsure of the identity of the culprit, this opens a discursive space for suspected actors to deflect blame.
-With moral ambiguity being low (i.e. the behaviour pointed out is clearly morally wrong) and attributional ambiguity being high (i.e. audiences are unsure about who should be held responsible), the organization can exploit the attributional ambiguity and shift the blame by scapegoating some of its members who can be associated with the misconduct - from the CEOs to lower-level employees (proposition 3a).
-We then expect in turn scapegoats to retaliate and generate whistleblowing discourses aimed at shifting the blame to the organization (proposition 4a).
+In the first scenario (Pathway A), we explained how a high level of moral ambiguity (i.e., the behavior pointed out cannot be clearly labeled as morally wrong by audiences) and a low level of attributional ambiguity (i.e., a culprit is clearly identifiable by audiences) is likely to trigger efforts by the accused organization to create discourses that deny wrongdoing by challenging the claim that an action was wrongful (Proposition 2).
+In the second scenario (Pathway B), we argued that if audiences are unsure of the identity of the culprit, this opens a discursive space for suspected actors to deflect blame.
+With moral ambiguity being low (i.e., audiences are unsure about who should be held responsible), the organization can exploit the attributional ambiguity and shift the blame by scapegoating some of its members who can be associated with the misconduct - from the CEOs to lower-level employees (Proposition 3a).
+We then expect in turn scapegoats to retaliate and generate whistleblowing discourses aimed at shifting the blame to the organization (Proposition 4a).

 As an alternative first move in this scenario, potential whistleblowers can also take advantage of attributional ambiguity to kick off a blame game themselves when they anticipate that they are likely to be scapegoated in the future.
-The organizational members who already fear being blamed for the wrongdoing assess whether it is in their interest to positively distance themselves from the organization and may pre-emptively do so through whistleblowing (proposition 3b).
-In response to such whistleblowing, the organization may then in turn engage in further discursive strategies to shift the blame once more, scapegoating the whistleblowers or other organizational members (proposition 4b).
-This back-and-forth movement between organizational and individual discursive blame game strategies can continue until moral and attributional ambiguity generally decrease and external audiences are able to attribute responsibility (proposition 1).
+The organizational members who already fear being blamed for the wrongdoing assess whether it is in their interest to positively distance themselves from the organization and may pre-emptively do so through whistleblowing (Proposition 3b).
+In response to such whistleblowing, the organization may then in turn engage in further discursive strategies to shift the blame once more, scapegoating the whistleblowers or other organizational members (Proposition 4b).
+This back-and-forth movement between organizational and individual discursive blame game strategies can continue until moral and attributional ambiguity generally decrease and external audiences are able to attribute responsibility (Proposition 1).
 In other words, yet further moves in the blame game become at that point less credible as audiences are able to assess their validity with more information at their disposal.
 In addition, the longer blame games go on, the more likely audiences are to simply settle for one of the more plausible accounts that has been constructed through their interactions with the accused parties and other stakeholders.

-In a third scenario, in which moral and attributional ambiguity are both high (pathway C), we suggest that accused actors take advantage of high moral ambiguity to deny the wrongfulness of the identified behaviour (proposition 5), while leaving open the option of engaging in a blame game of scapegoating and whistleblowing if that denial does not convince audiences.
-Finally, in pathway D, we conceptualized a situation in which moral and attributional ambiguity are low, leaving the accused organization with no option other than taking the discursive position of accepting the blame (proposition 6).
+In a third scenario, in which moral and attributional ambiguity are both high (Pathway C), we suggest that accused actors take advantage of high moral ambiguity to deny the wrongfulness of the identified behavior (Proposition 5), while leaving open the option of engaging in a blame game of scapegoating and whistleblowing if that denial does not convince audiences.
+Finally, in Pathway D, we conceptualized a situation in which moral and attributional ambiguity are low, leaving the accused organization with no option other than taking the discursive position of accepting the blame (Proposition 6).

-Contributions and implications for future research
+Contributions and Implications for Future Research